Licensing and Negotiating

 Abbie Brown (2014) offers a number of great tips in her talk, and I want to highlight them.

 First, her discussion of principled negotiation and assertive communication is important.
-Principled negotiation is about keeping negotiations professional, even when it feels personal or possibly emotional in the licensing process.
-It involves negotiating based on interests (i.e., your library's) rather than on positions and aiming for mutually beneficial outcomes.
+Principled negotiation is about keeping negotiations in the licensing process professional, even when it feels personal or possibly emotional.
+Principled negotiation involves negotiating based on interests (i.e., your library's) rather than on positions, and aiming for mutually beneficial outcomes.
 Before you enter negotiations, keep in mind the objective you want to attain; and use reason, creativity, and problem solving skills to get there.
+To illustrate this, consider the following scenario:

 Assertive Communication

 Assertive communication is being willing to express yourself.
 It means expressing your needs clearly, respectfully, and often succinctly without crossing into aggression.
-Aggression is not ever warranted.
-Brown's (2014) suggestion to have other people look at your emails, that might have been written in anger, before sending is golden.
+Aggression is never warranted.
+Brown's (2014) suggestion to have other people review your emails to check for tone and other issues before sending is golden.
+These days you could have AI to review your emails before sending.

 Stereotypes